dewarim/LittleGoblin/README.md

 ## Further steps

 You can include Little Goblin as a plugin in your own Grails application.
-In BuildConfig, just add ":goblin:0.3.2" to the plugin section.*
+In BuildConfig, just add

-    * note: this will work once the plugin is released.
+    ":goblin:0.3.2"

+to the plugin section.

 Then you can adjust the CSS, layout and overall design as well as the inner game mechanics.
 If you have any questions or want to contribute,